jdtang13/Normanate/README.md

 to install all the dependencies. `npm` for server-side dependencies, and `bower` for client-side dependencies.

+To install the etymology database, run

+    $ node seed

+in the base folder.
+This only has to be done once, and if you want to rewrite the database for whatever reason.

 ### Running the program

 The app is built using a weird Frankenstein hybrid of LESS and SASS at the moment for CSS, and Browserify for Javascript.
 A lot of it is handled in-app, but we use grunt to deal with any and all preprocessing.